lrq3000/map-manager/README.md

 Thank's to Michal Migurski for the JSON library (which works on both php 4 and 5 versions, that's great!).

 This software uses the Plupload library to manage the nice AJAX uploading form.
 This library is well done, compatible with nearly all browsers and a wide array of technologies, is very simple to use and has a lot of configuration options.

+Thank's too to de77, the author of the tga.php library (the only really working pure php library to read tga images that I could find on the net).
+Check out his website: de77.com